A LEVELS AT CARFAX

 A high degree of personalization and flexibility within a structured, well-planned approach to course delivery

-A pupil-centred approach to learning:
+A pupil-centered approach to learning:

 "We do not think that lecturing is a useful way of teaching.